 Kindergarteners – beginners on the path of natural healing and development.
 They usually require extra instruction about diet, lifestyle and perhaps other topics.

-Saboteurs – Those who sabotage their nutritional balancing program.
+Saboteurs – Those who sabotage their development program.

 Subs – (short for substitutors) - those who want to substitute other procedures or foods for those we suggest.
-For example, they want to sunbathe instead of using a red lamp sauna, or just drink loads of carrot juice instead of eating vegetables, or do water enemas instead of coffee enemas, and so on.
+For example, they want to sunbathe instead of using a red lamp sauna.
+Others just want drink loads of carrot juice or take pills instead of eating vegetables.
+Still others want to do water enemas instead of coffee enemas, and so on.

-This occurs because nutritional balancing brings up whatever is needed for deep healing.
+This occurs because development brings up whatever is needed for deep healing.
 For details, read Retracing And Healing Reactions.

 Excusers – those who make excuses for their inadequate diet or other problems they have with the program.
 This is never useful.

 Pedes – short for pediatricians.
 While we do not like to single out any group for criticism, many consider pediatricians the worst group of doctors.
 The reasons are:

 - they tell nursing mothers to stop breast feeding much too early.
 It is best to breast feed until the baby is about the age of three.

 - they administer lots of antibiotics and other drugs, many of which are toxic and not needed if one follows a development program.